yanfeit/yanfeit.github.io/about.md

 ### Me

 I boldly consider myself as a computational physicist who loves physics simulations, machine learning and popular science.
 I graduated from Virginia Tech with a Ph.
 D degree in physics.
 Therefore, I learnt some minimal knowledge about physics in a wonderful town, <a href="/images/macfee.jpg">Blacksburg</a>.
 During my Ph.
 D time, I had one year experience in [coding and simulating](https://github.com/yanfeit/SSE) a quantum mechanical [toy model](https://en.wikipedia.org/wiki/Bose%E2%80%93Hubbard_model) by using a so called technique [Stochastic Series Expansion](http://physics.bu.edu/~sandvik/research/ssehistory.html).
 I also spent almost one year in another beautiful town, <a href="https://en.wikipedia.org/wiki/Oak_Ridge,_Tennessee"> Oak Ridge,</a> which was a production site for the Manhattan Project.
 It continued to serve as the site of <a href="/images/lab.jpeg">Oak Ridge National Laboratory</a> (ORNL).
 In the ORNL, I had an interesting research related with [numerical inverse problem](https://github.com/yanfeit/Maxent).
 This research lead my first publication under my [mentor's](https://web.ornl.gov/~maierta/) guide.
 After returning back from ORNL, I switched my research field from condensed matter physics to soft matter physics.
 These unique experience turned out to broaden my understanding of physics.
 I was exposed to lots of interesting subjects about polymers, colloidal suspension, chemisty, fluid dynamics and the most importantly [Molecular Dynamics Simulations](http://lammps.sandia.gov/) under [Prof. Shengfeng Cheng's](https://sites.google.com/a/vt.edu/shengfengcheng/) supervision.
 I enjoyed my Ph.
 D career on independent thinking and freedom to study different projects in my research field.
 As one of my teacher once said, quote, *Not all of those problems will lead to papers*, these work without publications eventually lead to futile efforts in today's social evaluation system.
 However, the *useless* experience made my journey.
 I eventually returned back to my mother country after my graduation.
-Now, I am empolyed in a privately owned enterprise.

 ### Education